 - Continued support for a career in public service from the law school community.

 - Law school programming and education in the areas of Loan Forgiveness and Repayment, Finding and Funding Public Interest work, Post-Graduate Fellowships, Developing Public Interest Lawyering Skills, among other skill building, career development, and educational programs.

 - The opportunity to apply for a year-long post-graduate fellowship to enable graduates to launch a career in public interest work.

 - Loan repayment assistance to enable graduates to continue public interest careers.

 - The applicant must be an entering first year law student for fall 2014 at the University of Minnesota Law School.

 - Applicants may be citizens or permanent residents of the United States.
 International students are eligible to apply, but if selected, will be responsible for any applicable scholarship taxes.

-The University of Minnesota Law School Scholarship Committee will review applications.
-The Scholarship Committee will also consider previously submitted admissions materials.
+The University of Minnesota Law School Robina Committee will review applications.
+The Committee will also consider previously submitted admissions materials.